 How to propagate a spider plant

 Propagation is very simple with the spider plant.
 If your plant gets to a certain size, it'll start to give you little sprouts like the picture above.
 The plant rewards your good care with new plants, how amazing is that?
-In this post, I'll explain when you can start to propagate a spider plant and what steps you can take to go through the whole process.
+In this post, we'll go over everything you need to know about propagating your spider plant what steps you can take to go through the whole process.

 Before you read this post, make sure you've read "How to care for a spider plant".
 Because, without good care, you won't be able to propagate this wonderful house plant.
 Now that you know how to take care of your spider plant, let's get started with propagation.

 This is a picture of one of the spouts up close.
 You can see that it already has small roots.
-When the roots are as large or larger then this, you can cut off the sprout from the "mother plant" with some scissors like shown in the picture.
-If you cut them off the mother plant any earlier, you can risk the sprouts.
-They may not be able to get enough nutrients by itself and die off.
+When the roots are as large or larger then this, you can cut them off the parent plant with some scissors, as shown in the picture.
+If you cut them off the mother plant any earlier, you can risk losing them, as those roots won't be able to absorb enough nutrients to keep the plant alive.
 So be sure to wait a little longer if you're unsure whether the roots are long enough for the plant to be self-sufficient.

 Back to top When you cut off the spouts from the parent plant, after they've grown roots to a sustainable size, you can plant them in some soil.
 If you want to be able to see the roots of the plant grow, you can also put them into a small jar with water.
 When the roots are about 5 cm (2 inches), you can put them in soil.
 This way you can watch the root grow and you can plant them in soil later on.

-For this guide, I waited to propagate my own spider plant, so in the picture above you can see that I carefully cut the sprout off the mother plant and in the picture below I've laid them out.
+We've laid out some spider plant sprouts in the picture below to give you a good view of what your sprouts should resemble during propagation.
 You can see that the sizes of the sprouts vary a little bit.
 This is okay, the most important things are the size of the roots.
-If the roots are healthy and strong, there is a very high chance that you'll have a healthy and strong plant.
-The size of the sprout doesn't matter, but the size of the roots do.
+If the roots are healthy and strong, there is a high chance that you'll have a healthy and strong plant.
+The size of the sprout itself doesn't matter, but the size of the roots do.

-The sprouts in the picture above will all be planted in soil as I, at the time of writing this, don't have any leftover jars to put water in and water propagate these plants.
+The sprouts in the picture above will all be planted in soil, but you can also propagate them in water.
+This is up to you and what you prefer.
 This just goes to show that you can propagate these plants in different ways.
 The smaller sprouts are placed together in a pot because these still have plenty of space to grow.
-If the initial sprouts are of a good size, like the top 3 in the picture, they'll be placed in a small container by themselves.
-These sprouts will need a bit of extra space.
-The smaller sprouts, like the 4 a the bottom, will be placed together in a container.
+If the initial sprouts are of a good size, like the top 3 in the picture, they can grow in a small pot by themselves.
+These sprouts will need a bit of extra space in the short term.
+The smaller sprouts, like the 4 at the bottom, will grow in the same pot.
 Each of the containers will contain two of the smaller sprouts.
 Again, this is up to what you have and what you prefer.
 Spider plants do like to be root bound, so don't give them a really large pot right away.

 This is the result of planting the sprouts.
 They're all planted in small pots.
 This stimulates the growth, as these plants love to be in small, confined spaces.
 They love to take over the pot and grow their roots all over the place.
-In the picture below you can see that I currently have spouts in some soil at different stages of development and how quickly they grow.
+In the picture below you can see spouts in different stages of development and how quickly they grow.
 These spider plants are propagated just a few weeks apart.
-Some are still small and others have developed themselves into a fully fledged spider plant.
+Some are still small and others have developed themselves into fully-fledged spider plants.

 Back to top The more the roots grow, the more of the pot they will take over.
 At a certain point, you will need to repot them.
 You can read all about this in my guide "Everything about repotting a spider plant".
 At this point, you can also choose to place several of these grown sprouts together in a container.
-This will again stimulate growth because they'll be in a tight space once again, but they will have more room to grow.
-You can see I did this in the picture below.
-The containers on the left contains the plants that were are all the small sprouts that I've planted in the smaller containers.
-The bigger pots on the right are 2 to 3 of the smaller containers combined after the sprouts had outgrown the small containers.
+This will again stimulate growth because they'll be in a tight space again, but they will have more room to grow.
+This is exactly what we did with the spider plants in the picture below.
+The pots on the left contains the plants that were are all the small sprouts that were planted in the smaller pots.
+The bigger pots on the right are 2 or 3 of the smaller containers combined after the sprouts had outgrown the small containers.

-I hope this post helps you to create more plants for your house or to give away to friends and family.
-When you care well for these small, new plants, they'll grow out to be as big and strong they'll need to be repotted into bigger containers.
-If you want to know when and how to repot these plants, read "Everything about repotting a spider plant" and you'll be well on your way to making this a success.
+Hopefully, this post helps you to grow more spider plants for your house and/or to give away to friends and family.
+When you care well for these small, new plants, they'll grow out to be big and strong.
+When the do, they'll need to be repotted into bigger containers.
+If you want to know when and how to repot these plants, read "Everything about repotting a spider plant" and you'll be well on your way to growing new spider plant babies.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, let me know on Instagram or Twitter and I'll do my best to help you.Posted on: May 22, 2019 Last updated on: Oct 3, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: May 22, 2019 Last updated on: Oct 3, 2020